 JSON Web Tokens

-For security reasons, Canva uses JSON Web Tokens (JWTs) to encode certain information, such as the ID of the user or the ID of a user's design.
+For security reasons, Canva uses JSON Web Tokens(opens in a new tab or window) (JWTs) to encode certain information, such as the ID of the user or the ID of a user's design.
 To access this information, apps must decode and verify the JWTs.

 Step 1: Get a JWT